Episcopal Diocese of Lexington: Bishops of Lexington

-Current Bishop
+Bishop

 The Rt.
 Rev. Mark Van Koevering was consecrated as Bishop of Niassa, Mozambique, part of the Anglican Church of Southern Africa, in 2003, where he served until November 2015.
 In November 2015, he moved back to the United States, to become the assistant bishop at the Episcopal Diocese of West Virginia.
 He served there until April 2018 when he became the provisional bishop of the Diocese of Lexington.
 He became eligible to be the diocesan bishop after a period of shared ministry, prayer, and review.
 On 1 November 2019 at a special convention of the diocese, Bishop Van Koevering was elected diocesan bishop.
 On 7 October 2024, Bishop Van Koevering announced his intention to resign upon the installation of his successor in late 2026.

+On August 1, 2026, the diocese elected the Rev. David C. Sibley as ninth bishop.

 Departure of Bishop Hahn and call of Bishop Caldwell

 Bruce Edward Caldwell was called to serve as Bishop Provisional on June 1, 2016.
 He was named to the temporary post after his predecessor, the Rt.
 Rev. Douglas Hahn, was suspended and later resigned after it was learned he had lied during the bishop search process about past adultery with a parishioner.